One fire. One cauldron. And suddenly, cooking regains something essential.

 More grilled food.

-The problem isn't skill.
+The problem isn't the know-how.

 The problem is inspiration.